Texas Multifamily Cross-Metro Comparison

 - choosing the right Texas metro before dropping into corridor-level multifamily work

-- separating current-yield, recovery, and lower-beta affordability trades
+- separating current-yield, rebound-beta, and lower-volatility affordability trades

 - framing portfolio construction across the four largest Texas apartment markets